huggingface/blog/train-sentence-transformers.md

 ### Local Data (CSV, JSON, Parquet, Arrow, SQL)

-If you have local data in common file formats, you can easily load it using [`datasets.load_dataset`](https://huggingface.co/docs/datasets/main/en/package_reference/loading_methods#datasets.load_dataset):
+If you have local data in common file formats, you can easily load it using [`load_dataset`](https://huggingface.co/docs/datasets/main/en/package_reference/loading_methods#datasets.load_dataset) too:

 ```python
 from datasets import load_dataset